Hugo Gutierrez Jr.

-Hugo Gutierrez Jr. (January 29, 1927 – June 12, 2013) was a Filipino jurist and civil liberties advocate.
-Gutierrez served as an Associate Justice of the Supreme Court of the Philippines May 14, 1982 - March 31, 1993.
+Hugo Espiritu Gutierrez Jr. (January 29, 1927 – June 12, 2013) was a Filipino jurist and civil liberties advocate.
+Gutierrez served as an Associate Justice of the Supreme Court of the Philippines from May 14, 1982, until March 31, 1993, when he resigned because of plagiarism that dealt with a decision in a Supreme Court case between Eastern Telecommunications Philippines and PLDT.